ava-labs/public-chain-assets/README.md

 - `upgrade.json`: Contains network upgrades for the chain.
 For more information, see https://docs.avax.network/subnets/subnet-upgrade#network-upgrades.
-- `airdrop.json`: (wagmi) Contains a list of addresses that were airdropped tokens in genesis.
-Note: this file must be referenced in the chain config.
+- `airdrop.json`: Contains a list of addresses that were airdropped tokens in genesis.
+Note: this file must be referenced in the chain config and the hash must be specified in genesis.